Sleeper agent

-A sleeper agent, also called sleeper cell, is a spy who is placed in a target country or organization not to undertake an immediate mission, but instead to act as a potential asset if activated.
-Even if not activated, the "sleeper agent" is still an asset and can still play an active role in sedition, espionage, or possibly treason by virtue of agreeing to act if activated.
-Sleeper agents may also work in groups of a clandestine cell system with other agents.
+A sleeper agent is a spy or operative who is placed in a target country or organization, not to undertake an immediate mission, but instead to act as a potential asset on short notice if activated in the future.
+Even if not activated, the "sleeper agent" is still an asset and can still play an active role in sabotage, sedition, espionage, or possibly treason (if enlisted to act against their own country), by virtue of agreeing to act if activated.
+A team of sleeper agents may be referred to as a sleeper cell, possibly working with others in a clandestine cell system.

-In espionage
+Description

-In espionage, a sleeper agent is one who has infiltrated into the target country and has "gone to sleep", sometimes for many years.
-The agent does nothing to communicate with the sponsor or any existing agents or to obtain information beyond what is in public sources.
+In espionage, a sleeper agent is one that has infiltrated a target country and “gone to sleep”, sometimes for many years, making no attempt to communicate with the sponsor or their agents—or to obtain information beyond what is publicly available—then becoming active upon receiving a pre-arranged signal from the sponsor or a fellow agent.

 The agent acquires jobs and identities, ideally ones that will prove useful in the future, and attempts to blend into everyday life as a normal citizen.
 Counterespionage agencies in the target country cannot, in practice, closely watch all those who may possibly have been recruited some time before.

 In a sense, the best sleeper agents are those who do not need to be paid by the sponsor, as they are able to earn enough money to finance themselves, averting any possibly traceable payments from abroad.
 In such cases, the sleeper agent may be successful enough to become what is sometimes termed an "agent of influence".

 Sleeper agents who have been discovered have often been natives of the target country who moved elsewhere in early life and were co-opted (perhaps for ideological or ethnic reasons) before returning to the target country.
 That is valuable to the sponsor, as the sleeper's language and other skills can be those of a native, thus less likely to trigger domestic suspicion.

 Choosing and inserting sleeper agents has often been difficult, as whether the target will be appropriate some years in the future is uncertain.
 If the sponsor government and its policies change after the sleeper has been inserted, the sleeper may be found to have been planted in the wrong target.